 New Zealand commercial law can be complex.
-There are a range of laws that govern the legal status of corporations that operate in New Zealand.
+There is a range of laws that govern the legal status of corporations that operate in New Zealand.
 One of the most important, which can be easily overlooked, is the country of incorporation and where an organisation’s directional control is located.
 This little factor has a number of fundamental implications for the legal status of a company.

 The Companies Amendment Act 2014 requires business entities that are incorporated in New Zealand to have at least one director that lives in either New Zealand or a sanctioned enforcement country.
 For individuals thinking about creating an incorporated entity in New Zealand, it is essential to understand what this means for their ability to comply.